mkner/robo-time/docs/timestamps.rst

 .. function:: setTimestampTimeSep(tsep)

-   Sets the character used in HH:MM:SS between the hour HH the minute MM and the seconds SS for the format HH<tsep>MM<tsep>SS to tsep in the timestamp output
+   Sets the character used between the hour HH the minute MM and the seconds SS to *tsep* in the timestamp output sequence HH<tsep>MM<tsep>SS

    Builtin character used for presets is a colon ':' for all 3 presets: 'basic', iso-utc' and 'iso-local'